JMacPort/Main/README.md

 While in school I also have done a lot of self learning mostly on tryhackme.
 This taught me a lot of concepts regarding cybersecurity and even other operating systems like Unix based OS.
 It also taught me the various jobs and roles that different positions may entail.
 Currently in tryhackme I am working through the SOC Tier 1 path.

-The paths I already have started or completed are:
+**The paths I already have started or completed are**:
 - Introduction to Cybersecurity (Completed)
 - Pre Security (Completed)
 - SOC Tier 1 (1/3 done)
 - Cyber Defense (Halfway Completed)

+This section will be reserved and updated for skills I learn over time and will updated on a regular basis.

+**Skills**:
+- Active Directory
+- Frameworks - Cyber Kill Chain, Mitre ATT&CK, Diamond Model
+- Azure Suite - Sentinel, Log Analytic Workspaces, Microsoft Defender, Entra ID, Virtual Machines, Resource Groups, etc.
+- Vulnerability Management Software - Nessus, (OpenVAS soon)
+- Basic Powershell

-Goals I have for this year:
+**Goals I have for this year**:
 - Gain at least an entry level help desk role, perferrably an SOC T1 Analyst
 - Get at minimum my Security+ certification, ideally Network+ and A+ as well.
 - Graduate with an Associates